Rosh-yadav/AWS_CloudFormation/cloudformation/Intrinsic_Functions/fiele01.md

 ```

 #### 02_GetAtt.md: Fn::GetAtt Function
-The `Fn::GetAtt` function gets an attribute of a resource.
-This is useful for accessing specific properties of a resource.
+The `Fn::GetAtt` function fetches a specific detail about a resource.
+It’s like asking for more information about something you've created.

 **Example:**
 ```yaml